Accumulo Release Guide

 - See $ACCUMULO_HOME/test/system/auto/README for details on running the functional tests.

-- Two 24-hour periods of the randomwalk LongClean test with and without agitation need to be run successfully.
+- Two 24-hour periods of the LongClean module of the RandomWalk test need to be run successfully.
+One of them must use agitation and the other should not.

 - See $ACCUMULO_HOME/test/system/randomwalk/README for details on running the LongClean module.

-- Two 24-hour periods of continuous ingest with and without agitation need to be validated successfully.
+- Two 24-hour periods of the continuous ingest test must be validated successfully.
+One test period must use agitation and the other should not.

-- See $ACCUMULO_HOME/test/system/continuous/README for details on running and verifying the continous ingest test.
+- See $ACCUMULO_HOME/test/system/continuous/README for details on running and verifying the continuous ingest test.

-- Two 72-hour periods of continuous ingest with and without agitation.
+- Two 72-hour periods of continuous ingest must run.
+One test period must use agitation and the other should not.
 No validation is necessary but the cluster should be checked to ensure it is still functional.

 - Tag the tested branch.
 It should: